agaspardcilia/fractals/README.md

 # Fractals

-I was bored and had a friend who knows of to do maths, so we made a something that makes fractals.
+I was bored and had a friend who knows of to do maths, so we made something that makes fractals.

 ## Usage